 The Cyber Essentials Plus certification is a higher level, audited version of the certification, the audit ensures that your business is doing what your self-assessment said you were doing as well as physically checking your systems for vulnerabilities and various controls.
-These are tested against 5 tests.

 If our Cyber Essentials sounds of interest contact us below to discuss your requirements.